BD-STEP at VA Palo Alto Health Care System

 Junior-level physical scientist trainees from accredited programs in relevant disciplines will be identified by the National Cancer Institute's Center for Strategic Initiatives (CSSI).
 BD-STEP matches trainees with VA medical centers across the country to leverage VA data systems, supporting clinically-relevant, year-long training and research opportunities in collaboration with VA clinician scientists.

 Approved sites provide graduate-level training in clinical, health services, and/or bioinformatics research for trainees who have demonstrated experience in bioinformatics, modeling, and management of large data sets.
 Each site provides an overview of how they understand and apply big data in their clinical research setting, including the ethical and legal implications; how data are generated in the course of providing clinical care and how those data are aggregated at local, regional, and national levels; and how BD-STEP trainees will participate in a research project involving such data.
-For more information on the national BD-STEP program see https://www.va.gov/oaa/advancedfellowships/advanced-fellowships.asp.
+More information on the national BD-STEP program is available on the Office of Research & Development BD-STEP webpage.

 The BD-STEP program at the VA Palo Alto Health Care System is led by Todd Wagner, PhD and Jennifer Lee, MD, PhD.
 Fellows at VA Palo Alto will have structured mentoring, in addition to their Stanford (or other academic institution) mentor(s), with VA Palo Alto clinicians and research investigators to gain direct understanding about clinical care and the tremendous capabilities of big healthcare data to impact patient care and the health care system.

 BD-STEP fellows will participate in a multi-day "data bootcamp" which orients trainees to the VA's electronic health record databases and excellent network of clinicians, researchers, and operational clinical managers who can facilitate important aspects of the fellow's projects.
 The VA Data Bootcamp schedule is available here.